 To get your wheels turning, here are 50 ways to max out your social media monitoring – from basic brand monitoring to more elaborate.

-Use a tool like Raven’s real-time Social Monitor to:
+Use a social monitoring tool to:

 - Monitor your brand’s name.